 Architecture overview

-Messages consist of metadata describing the message; the message payload; and optional, arbitrary headers (as of version 0.11.0).
-Messages in Kafka are written to the log in the order they are received by the broker and are immutable, with read as the only permitted operation.
+Each record consists of a payload of event data, descriptive metadata, and, optionally, arbitrary headers (as of version 0.11.0).
+Records in Kafka are written to the log in the order they are received by the broker and are immutable (read-only).

-Kafka organizes messages into topics, which store related messages, and consumers subscribe to the topics they need.
-Topics are themselves divided into partitions, and partitions are assigned to brokers.
+Topics are Kafka’s organizing structure for records.
+Each topic stores related records, establishing an individual stream of data to which consumers may subscribe as needed.
+Topics are themselves divided into partitions, and these partitions are assigned to brokers.
 Topics thus enforce a sharding of data on the broker level.
-The greater the number of partitions, the more concurrent consumers a topic can support.
+The greater the number of partitions, the more concurrent consumers a topic can support within a consumer group, and the more brokers can handle write operations.

-When setting up Kafka for the first time, you should take care to both allocate a sufficient number of partitions per topic, and fairly divide the partitions amongst your brokers.
-Doing so when first deploying Kafka can minimize growing pains down the road.
-For more information on choosing an appropriate number of topics and partitions, read this excellent article by Jun Rao of Confluent.
+When setting up Kafka for the first time, you should take care to both allocate a sufficient number of partitions per topic and fairly distribute these partitions amongst your brokers.
+Doing so when deploying Kafka can minimize growing pains down the road.
+For more information on choosing an appropriate number of partitions, read this excellent article by Jun Rao of Confluent.

 Kafka’s replication feature provides high availability by optionally persisting each partition on multiple brokers.
-In a replicated partition, Kafka will write messages to only one replica—the partition leader.
-The other replicas are followers, which fetch copies of the messages from the leader.
-Consumers may read from either the partition leader or from a follower as of Kafka version 2.4.
-(In older versions, consumers could only read from the partition leader.)
+In a replicated partition, Kafka will write records to only one replica: the partition leader.
+The other replicas are followers, which fetch copies of the records from the leader.
+Consumers may read from either the partition leader or from a follower as of Kafka 2.4.
 This architecture distributes the request load across the fleet of replicas.

 Additionally, any follower is eligible to serve as the partition leader if the current leader goes offline, provided the follower is recognized as an in-sync replica (ISR).
-Kafka considers a follower to be in sync if it has successfully fetched and acknowledged each message sent to the partition leader.
+Kafka considers a follower to be in sync if it continues fetching from the leader and does not fall behind for longer than replica.lag.time.max.ms (30 seconds by default in Kafka 4.1).
 If the leader goes offline, Kafka elects a new leader from the set of ISRs.
-However, if the broker is configured to allow an unclean leader election (i.e., its unclean.leader.election.enable value is true), it may elect a leader that’s not in sync.
+However, if the broker is configured to allow an unclean leader election (i.e., its unclean.leader.election.enable value is true), it may elect a leader that’s not up to date, posing the risk of data loss.
+In order to maintain high availability, a healthy Kafka cluster requires a minimum number of ISRs for failover.

 Key metrics for monitoring Kafka